NewNetSuite 2026.1 — What's new

-Connect Microsoft Outlook with NetSuite to log emails to records, sync contacts, and create transactions directly from your inbox.
-Streamline communication tracking.
+Connect Microsoft Outlook with NetSuite to log emails to records, automate communication capture, and create transactions directly from your inbox.

 Celigo Standard Partner · Proven integration methodology · Ongoing support